 The headline “Jesus comes back to the Jews” was prophetic.
 It’s a statement that, subconsciously perhaps, describes and exposes a desire in the hearts of an increasing number of Jewish people.
 Somehow, Gentiles ran off with the greatest Jew of all time and they want him back.
 At the bottom of this page is a list of quotes from leaders within the Jewish community around the world regarding this theme.
 Jewish people everywhere are searching for language to take Yeshua back… to make him theirs again and that’s a good thing.
 Maybe it won’t be as Messiah at first… but that’s not between us and them, it’s between them and their brother Yeshua and the One Father.
 An obvious starting point towards reconciling with Yeshua is for Jewish people to simply see Him as their brother.
 That’s where everyone who followed Him started, they knew Him as a son of Israel.

-Modern Jews are not alone in their rejection of their brother Yeshua, the Lords own brothers didn’t believe until after the resurrection event, for them, the fact that He was their brother prevented them from seeing Him as Messiah.
+Modern Jews are not alone in their rejection of their brother Yeshua, his own brothers didn’t believe until after the resurrection event.
+For them, the fact that He was their brother prevented them from seeing Him as Messiah.
 Compare John 7:5 with Acts 1:14, & Genesis 45:1-5 with Acts 1:3 & Luke 24:36-43.

 The story of Joseph is not only a historic account of a drama within the family of Israel, it’s also a prophetic picture of the betrayal of Yeshua/Jesus.
 Joesph was the beloved son of the patriarch Israel and his story alludes to the coming of the Messiah, Yeshua/Jesus… the beloved and only begotten son of the one Father.
 Similarly, Joseph’s astonishing reconciliation with his family illustrates the moment in Israels future when Yeshua/Jesus will be reconciled with all of Israel.